emragins/when-did-i-last/README.md

+# When Did I Last...
+This is a simple little application designed to track when thingns happened in your life, and be able to report on frequency, show trends, etc.

+ie. Go to bed.
+Wake up.
+Take the dog to the park.
+Smell the roses.
+Eat tarimasu.

+Anything you want.

+## TODO
+Pull Requests accepted!

+- add styling
+- add some cool charts and reports
+- add action renaming
+- add action / timestamp deleting
+- get authentication to work a bit more smoothly
+- add in alternate authentication providers

+## Original Readme

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>